Wandalen/willbe/doc/tutorial/FirstBuild.md

 will .build
 ```

-Dependecies defined in `package.json` will be installed. `willbe` should print output, like:
+Dependecies defined in `package.json` will be installed:

 ```
   Building debug
- > npm i wTools
+    > npm install

-+ wTools@0.8.389
-added 1 package from 3 contributors and audited 1 package in 1.215s
+  added 48 packages from 36 contributors and audited 121 packages in 2.302s
-found 0 vulnerabilities

-  Built debug in 1.595s
+  Built debug in 2.875s
 ```
 ---
 [Back to main page](../README.md)